-We have found that the correlation of the mean temperature in the 10-50 hPa layer with the solar cycle is different in early winter (centered in November, but can include October and December) from the correlation found in late winter (centered in February, but can include January and March).
-Therefore, the selection of months in late winter for this study is important.
+months in late winter for this study is important.
 Early winter results will be presented separately in another paper.
-Because of the large variability in the Northern Hemisphere polar vortex during winter, multiple-month averaging is needed to achieve statistically confident results.
-Three-month averaging is usually best, but we have attempted to better pinpoint the timing by using one- and two-month averages.
+Because of the large variability in the Northern Hemisphere polar vortex during winter, multiplemonth averaging is needed to achieve statistically confident results.
+Three-month averaging is usually best, but we have attempted to better pinpoint the timing by using 1-month and 2-month averages.
 In general, early winter results can be significant if the chosen period does not include much influence from SSWs, which can occur as early as December in some years.
 Late winter results are similar as long as the averaging period includes February.